xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 #### 5.3 Range Enforcement in Verifier

-Execution and Translation are corrolary to each other.
+Execution and Translation are corollary to each other.
 Most of what is true about one is true about the other.
 The model compiler _translates_ the model; Verifier _interprets_ the model.
 The two tasks are congruent;
-both deploy the rules of Shlaer-Mellor.
+both manifest the rules of Shlaer-Mellor.

-The analysis for Verifier will leverage the analysis of the model compiler.
+The analysis for Verifier leverages the analysis of the model compiler.
 Where the model compiler needs to perform range checking when a translated value is moved from one expression element to another, similarly the Verifier needs to perform range checking in corresponding interpreted expression